ftrackhq/ftrack-service-example/README.rst

 This is an example of how ftrack actions or event listeners can be built as a python module when they should run as a service.
+Multiple actions can be built into the same module if they need to share logic or are part of the same solution.

 The python module can be packaged as a docker image to simplify execution and distribution.
 The module has a built in health check